bhushan/github-theme-for-jetbrains/README.md

 The focus of the development of this theme plugin is to restore the official GitHub theme as much as possible, keeping the colors easy to distinguish, proper contrast, and pleasant.

-Thanks to [Bhushan](https://github.com/bhushan) for his outstanding contribution.
+Thanks to [Jiyuan Su](https://github.com/jiyuan0125) for building such a nice looking theme and outstanding contributions to the project.

 <!-- Plugin description end -->

 ## Light